 You will require regular access to a modern personal computer (Windows or Mac) with a stable internet connection.
 You should be confident in using the internet for web browsing and sending emails and also using word processing software, such as Microsoft Word.

 How to apply

-Applications for scholarships for entry in September 2017 will open on 13 February 2017.
+Applications for scholarships for entry in September 2018 are now closed.

 Stay up to date